 The Generics Practice, under the direction of Phil Goliber, PhD, provides services that facilitate development and registration of generic products, including determination of optimal regulatory pathways, development strategy, CMC development plans, assessment of product readiness for regulatory submission, design and implementation of quality management systems, management of regulatory submissions, communications with regulatory agencies, and assistance in technical areas such as formulation design and assessment, bioequivalence, analytical methods, and manufacturing design (including Quality by Design and design space).
 NDA Partners Expert Consultants have extensive experience in developing generic, biosimilar, and interchangeable drugs in the US and EU, including ANDA 505(j)(2), 351(k), and 505(b)(2) regulatory pathways.

 The Product Quality & CMC Practice, under the direction of David Savello, PhD, is focused on requirements for chemically synthesized molecules intended for submission in 505(b)(1) and 505(b)(2) applications to the FDA and comparable submissions in the EU.
 It incorporates expertise in biopharmaceutics (bioavailability and bioequivalence), microbiology, and compliance.
-The focus is on phase-appropriate CMC development strategies and planning, including requirements and materials for nonclinical and clinical testing; evaluation of drug substance (API), dosage form, route of administration, and delivery technologies; manufacturing scale-up; regulatory agency communications; regulatory submissions; and product development, including Quality by Design.
+The focus is on phase-appropriate CMC development strategies and planning, including requirements and materials for nonclinical and clinical testing; evaluation of drug substance (API), dosage form, route of administration, and delivery technologies; manufacturing scale-up; regulatory agency communications; regulatory submissions; application of USP standards; and product development, including Quality by Design.
 In addition, Expert Consultants assist clients in responding to and remediating regulatory agency inspection issues, infractions, and warning letters regarding product quality and CMC.

 The Quantitative Drug Development Strategies (QDDS) Practice, under the direction of Roger Williams, MD, helps clients design, analyze, and interpret optimal product development programs that address their most difficult issues, using efficient study designs and regulatory strategies that have a high likelihood of success and that can accelerate timelines.
 Utilizing state-of-the art quantitative methodologies and data-driven approaches, including quantitative clinical pharmacology, PKPD and PBPK modeling, clinical simulation, and adaptive trial designs, the QDDS Practice helps clients predict optimal dose and clinical outcomes more accurately, optimize information value and efficiency of clinical trial designs, identify patients who would benefit most from their therapy, and produce compelling evidence of effectiveness.
 By focusing on the most clinically relevant development questions, NDA Partners supports design and execution of clinical trials that can accelerate development programs and that produce high-quality regulatory packages containing the data needed to secure regulatory approval without delays